Adiabatic Quantum Computing: Hamiltonian quantum complexity theory and universal AQC

 \subsection{The general relation between QMA completeness and universal AQC}

-The class of efficiently solvable problems on a quantum computer is BQP, which consists of the class of decision problems solvable by a uniform family of polynomial-size quantum circuits with error probability bounded below $1/2$.
-Its classical analog is the class BPP, and as expected BPP $\subseteq$ BQP \cite{Bernstein:1997}.
+The class of efficiently solvable problems on a quantum computer is bounded error quantum polynomial time (BQP) \cite{Bernstein:93}, which consists of the class of decision problems solvable by a uniform family of polynomial-size quantum circuits with error probability bounded below $1/2$.
+Because of the polynomial equivalence between AQC and the circuit model, BQP is also the class of efficiently solvable problems on a universal adiabatic quantum computer.
+Its classical analog is the class bounded-error probabilistic polynomial time (BPP), and as expected BPP $\subseteq$ BQP \cite{Bernstein:1997}.
 In addition, BQP $\subseteq$ QCMA \cite{Aharonov:2002nr}.
 Another interesting characterization is that BQP$=$QMA$_{\log}$, where QMA$_{\log}$ is the same as QMA except that the quantum proof has $O(\log |\eta|)$ qubits instead of $\text{poly}(|\eta|)$ \cite{Marriott:2005vn}.

 This motivates the study of QMA, and in particular QMA completeness, as a tool for understanding universality.
-Indeed, it is often the case that whenever adiabatic universality can be proven for some class of Hamiltonians, then the local Hamiltonian problem with (roughly) the same class can be shown to be QMA-complete Ñ and vice versa.
+Indeed, it is often the case that whenever adiabatic universality can be proven for some class of Hamiltonians, then the local Hamiltonian problem with (roughly) the same class can be shown to be QMA-complete and vice versa.
 Note, however, that there is no formal implication from either of those problems to the other \cite{Aharonov:2009fi}.
-The reason is that in AQC, we can choose the initial state to be any easily-created state which will help us solve the problem, so we can choose to work on any convenient subspace which is invariant under the Hamiltonian.
+On the one hand, proving QMA-completeness is in general substantially harder than achieving universal AQC, where we can choose the initial state to be any easily prepared state that will help us solve the problem, so we can choose to work in any convenient subspace that is invariant under the Hamiltonian.
 Indeed, in the history-state construction, we introduce penalty terms to guard against illegal clock states [recall Eq.~\eqref{eqt:Hc}].
-On the other hand, for QMA, the states we work with are chosen adversarially from the \emph{full} Hilbert space, and we must be able to check, using only local Hamiltonian terms, that they do are of the correct clock-state form.
+For QMA, the states we work with are chosen adversarially from the \emph{full} Hilbert space, and we must be able to check, using only local Hamiltonian terms, that they are of the correct (clock-state) form.
+On the other hand, proving adiabatic universality involves analyzing the spectral gap of the continuous sequence of Hamiltonians over the \emph{entire} duration of the computation, whereas QMA-completeness proofs are only concerned with one Hamiltonian.